SpeedyTechie/kinectiv-flex/README.md

 * If necessary, update the color classes assigned to WYSIWYG content in the `kf_wysiwyg_color_classes()` function in `functions.php`.

 #### Padding
-* If necessary, update the padding size variations in the `Padding` section in `style.css`.
+* If necessary, update the padding size variations in the `Section` section in `style.css`.